PlanTL-GOB-ES/EHR-normalizer/README.md

 This folder contains relevant information for the conversion process:
 <pre>
   headers.txt
-  This file contains a list of allowed headers for your clinical records.
-The normalizer tries to match detected headers candidates to this list.
+  This file contains a list of allowed headers for your EHRs.
+The normalizer tries to match detected header candidates to this list.

   subheaders.txt
-  This file contains a list of allowed subheaders for your clinical records.
+  This file contains a list of allowed subheaders for your EHRs.
+The
-  The normalizer tries to match detected headers candidates to this list.
+  normalizer tries to match detected header candidates to this list.
-  This functionality is not implemente yet.
+  This functionality is not implemented yet.

   patterns-to-remove.txt
-  This file contains a list of regex patterns that you want to remove from for your clinical records (e.x: privacy notes).
+  This file contains a list of RegEx patterns that you want to remove from for your EHRs (e.g. privacy notes).
 </pre>

 documents/
 Default root directory of source PDF files.
-Is mandatory to place all your PDF files inside a "PDF" folder.
+It is mandatory to place all your PDF files inside a "PDF" folder.
 Your "PDF" folder can contain other sub-directories.
-You can also use your our root folder using command-line argument.
+You can also use your our root folder using command-line arguments.

 resources/
-This folder contains PDFMiner.
-PDFMiner must be installed in your system.
-If you want to use other software to convert from PDF to HTML or TXT you must change pdf-to-html.pl script to update the call to PDFMiner.
+This folder contains PDFMiner, which must be installed in your system.
+If you want to use other software to convert from PDF to HTML or TXT you must change the script pdf-to-html.pl to call the software you want to use.

 scripts/
-This folder contains the scripts to perform partial convertions.
-These script can also be used individually.
+This folder contains the scripts needed to perform partial convertions.
+These scripts can also be used individually.
 </pre>

 ### Usage